Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 How deep SHOULD a bird bath be

-Keep your bird bath shallow and low to the ground.
-Think about a shallow bowl, which is what your standard concrete bird bath is.
+Think about a shallow basin, which is what your standard concrete bird bath is.
 You will want it to be about .5 to 1 inch around the edge sloping down to about 2 inches or so max in the middle.
-Also consider adding some rocks or sand to the bottom in the middle to give the birds something to stand on as they are cleaning themselves.
+Anything deeper than that might scare off smaller birds.

 Why birds use bird baths

-As I mentioned, birds also drink from bird baths, typically about twice a day.
+As I mentioned, birds also drink from bird baths.
 Birds do not sweat like mammals do and do not require as much water.
-Insect eating birds will get the majority of their water from their food but birds that primarily eat the bird seed we provide them will need to find water sources regularly.
-That’s where bird baths come in.
+Insect eating birds will get the majority of their water from their diet, but birds that primarily eat seeds will need to seek out drinking water.

 Do birds need bird baths in the winter?